 Docs: For now, only the API is documented [link].
-Examples are soon to follow.
+Examples are heavily commented.

-Dependencies: There are three possible backends, all of them HE libraries in C++:
+Dependencies: There are two possible backends (both shipped alongside Pyfhel), HE libraries in C++:

 PYthon For Hmomorphic Encryption Libraries, Pyfhel implements functionalities of multiple Homomorphic Encryption libraries such as addition, multiplication, exponentiation or scalar product in Python.
 Pyfhel uses a syntax similar to normal arithmetics (+,-,*).
 This library is useful both for simple Homomorphic Encryption Demos as well as for complex problems such as Machine Learning algorithms.